Michael Backman Ltd - Home

 length: 58cm, weight: 185g

-This superb necklace of five strands of marigold-yellow, barrel-shaped tile glass beads is from the Naha people of Eastern India and Western Burma.
-Most
+This necklace of five strands of marigold-yellow, barrel-shaped tile glass beads is from the Naha people of Eastern India and Western Burma.
+Most probably it

 The ends are of woven cotton leading to a shell fastener.